 William D. Ford Direct Federal Unsubsidized Stafford Loan - Same as subsidized Stafford, except not based on financial need.
 Students are responsible for quarterly interest on the loan while in attendance at college.
-Interest accumulates immediately at a fixed rate of 6.8%.
+Interest accumulates immediately at a fixed rate and the current interest rate can be found at: studentaid.ed.gov/About/announcements/interest-rate.
 Students may or may not choose to pay interest on the loan while in attendance at college.
 Click here to begin the application process.

 Additional Private Student Loans- Several financial institutions provide low-interest loans for students who might need additional assistance after federal loan options are used.
 The various loans differ by interest rate, interest capitalization, guarantee fees, and co-signer options.
 There are very few that will allow a student to borrow on their own credit.
 Students have found that applying with a co-signer results in a lower interest rate.
 Interest begins accruing at disbursement but in most cases no payment is required until six months after graduation or a student drops below half-time enrollment.
 We recommend that students compare several lenders before selecting a private loan.
 For your convenience, click here to access a list of alternative loans available from private lenders.